Out of Eden Walk: Connecting Humanity

 - Partnered with PRI’s The World Radio Program—“a public radio program and podcast that crosses borders and time zones to bring home the stories that matter”—on a bespoke Out of Eden Walk-themed interview series, in which Paul Salopek speaks about global issues through the lens of the Walk.
 The series airs every two weeks, with 22 segments published thus far.

-- Launched the Out of Eden Walk “Slow Journalism” workshop series with 100+ participants that generated multimedia reportage for national outlets that reached an audience of 25 million people in India alone; conducted four storytelling workshops with local partner organizations and engaged hundreds of participants in academic and professional development settings in China.
+- Launched the Out of Eden Walk “Slow Journalism” workshop series with 100+ participants that generated multimedia reportage for national outlets reaching an audience of 25 million people in India alone; conducted four storytelling workshops with local partner organizations and engaged hundreds of participants in academic and professional development settings in China.

 - Built an innovative cross-cultural education hub that has enrolled 35,000 primary and secondary level students in 61 countries.

-- Provided training to more than 1,100 university-level professors across disciplines (not just journalism, but anthropology, geography, and history) in the United States.
+- Provided training to more than 1,100 university-level professors across disciplines (not just journalism but anthropology, geography, and history) in the United States.

-- Collaborated with National Geographic Society to amplify the voices of Walking Partners on a podcast “Love, Hate, and the Weather.”
+- Collaborated with National Geographic Society to amplify the voices of Walking Partners on a podcast, “Love, Hate, and the Weather.”
 The inaugural pilot episode, featuring Walking Partners from India, won a prestigious Signal award in the Documentary category.

 - Engaged a committed community on social media platforms with over 240,000 combined followers, with whom we share our unique stories and visual content and highlight the incredible work of our partners.

-- Executed an initiative to make available twelve years and 480,000 words of OOEW storytelling in audio format.
+- Executed an initiative to make available 12 years and 480,000 words of OOEW storytelling in audio format.
 This long-awaited and important evolution—to include audio versions of our dispatch offerings—will continue as we move forward.
 Listen along with the journey here.

 - Engaged a committed community on social media platforms with over 240,000 combined followers, with whom we share our unique stories and visual content and highlight the incredible work of our partners.

-- Collaborated with National Geographic Society to amplify the voices of Walking Partners on a podcast “Love, Hate, and the Weather.”
+- Collaborated with National Geographic Society to amplify the voices of Walking Partners on a podcast, “Love, Hate, and the Weather.”
 The inaugural pilot episode, featuring Walking Partners from India, won a prestigious Signal award in the Documentary category.

-- Provided training to more than 1,100 university-level professors across disciplines (not just journalism, but anthropology, geography, and history) in the United States.
+- Provided training to more than 1,100 university-level professors across disciplines (not just journalism but anthropology, geography, and history) in the United States.

 - Built an innovative cross-cultural education hub that has enrolled 35,000 primary and secondary level students in 61 countries.

-- Launched the Out of Eden Walk “Slow Journalism” workshop series with 100+ participants that generated multimedia reportage for national outlets that reached an audience of 25 million people in India alone; conducted four storytelling workshops with local partner organizations and engaged hundreds of participants in academic and professional development settings in China.
+- Launched the Out of Eden Walk “Slow Journalism” workshop series with 100+ participants that generated multimedia reportage for national outlets reaching an audience of 25 million people in India alone; conducted four storytelling workshops with local partner organizations and engaged hundreds of participants in academic and professional development settings in China.

 - Partnered with PRI’s The World Radio Program—“a public radio program and podcast that crosses borders and time zones to bring home the stories that matter”—on a bespoke Out of Eden Walk-themed interview series, in which Paul Salopek speaks about global issues through the lens of the Walk.
 The series airs every two weeks, with 22 segments published thus far.

-- Published Out of Eden Walk editorial content for an audience of at least 45 million readers worldwide: 500+ dispatches published on topics ranging from climate change to mass migration, archaeology to technology, cultural survival to human evolution; 100+ “guest dispatches” by Walking Partners; 12 feature stories in National Geographic Magazine (with three cover stories), for a growing multimedia collection of 480,000 published words, 1,800 photos, and 300 videos, with texts translated into 34 languages.
+- Published Out of Eden Walk editorial content for an audience of at least 45 million readers worldwide: 500+ dispatches published on topics ranging from climate change to mass migration, archaeology to technology, cultural survival to human evolution; 100+ “guest dispatches” by Walking Partners; 12 feature stories in National Geographic magazine (with three cover stories)—all for a growing multimedia collection of 480,000 published words, 1,800 photos, and 300 videos, with texts translated into 34 languages.
 (Our archive of translated stories can be found here.)

 -